StevenPorterFiserv/tenants-doc/tenant-basics.md

 # Basic Information Required For Tenants:

-Here are some of the details which we would need to add your product as a Link out tenant.
+Here are some of the details which we would need to add your product to Developer Studio.

 **Name of your Product:**   ”Product Name to be Displayed"